kaundachris/StockAnalyzer/README.md

 ## Project Overview
 Stock Analyzer is a web application that helps users analyze stock fundamentals for companies listed on US stock exchanges.
 It provides key financial metrics and ratios to assist in investment decision-making, and provides a description of the importance of each financial metric and ratio.
 This allows the user with little to no understanding of fundamental analysis to know why each metric matters.

-It allows for the results to be dynamically inserted into the results of each search, allowing for relevant results nad explanations
+It allows for the financial metrics to be dynamically inserted into the results of each search, allowing for relevant explanations for each metric.

 ### Key Features
 - Real-time stock data retrieval.